Devidence7/rusty-event-broker/README.md

-# rust-mediator
+# RustyEventBroker
+A mediator library that brokers the communication between different message transports.

-This is a personal playground for learning Rust.
+:construction: This is a personal playground for learning Rust.
 It is a simple mediator pattern implementation.
-It is not intended for production use, at least not yet.
+It is not intended for production use, at least not yet. :construction:

 ## Usage